How To Refinance a Home

 Don’t get blindsided by unexplained, confusing or unnecessary fees.
 Insist on full transparency and ask for a detailed explanation of every fee the lender charges.

 Because Reali is a direct lender, we’re able to cut out the middleman and reduce fees.
 We also have real home loan experts to answer questions and concerns over the phone, always providing a 100% honest experience.

 These are some of the fees that are associated with a loan refinance.

 Origination fee: This fee covers the cost of processing the loan.
-Lenda does not charge an origination fee unless the borrower chooses to buy points (see discount points).
+Reali does not charge an origination fee unless the borrower chooses to buy points (see discount points).